 From storage cylinder to knowledge centre, tourist attraction and city icon.

-The existing cylindrical-shaped storage centre is transformed into a dynamic sculpture, a city icon, a knowledge hub on sustainable energy and fully accessible to the public with city views.
+Under construction, a cylindrical-shaped storage centre will be a dynamic sculpture, a city icon, a knowledge hub on sustainable energy and fully accessible to the public with city views.

 The complex interplay of movement, light and shadow is generated by sun and wind, with no additional energy or complicated technology required.

-Visitors will reach an elliptical entrance level where two elevators take them to a roof terrace with large staggered terraces and event spaces and a bistro.
+Visitors will be welcolmed by an elliptical entrance level where two elevators take them to a roof terrace with large staggered terraces and event spaces and a bistro.

-The complex will be one of the tallest buildings in Heidelberg and will be a strong symbol of the transition towards renewables.
+The complex will be one of the tallest buildings in Heidelberg and a strong symbol of the transition towards renewables.